Florida Lifestyle 2min Read

 • Subsidence: Gradual sinking of the ground, often due to groundwater loss—usually not covered under standard sinkhole definitions.

-• Landslides: Less common in Florida but involve soil or rock sliding downhill.
+• Landslides: Less common in Florida, but involve soil or rock sliding downhill.

 Understanding these distinctions helps you know what your policy covers.